andydunstall/figg/fcm/README.md

 FCM is a server written in Go that manages Figg clusters, exposing a REST API to issue commands.
 It runs Figg nodes in their own goroutine as part of the FCM process.

-This means it must be restarted when then Figg service changes, though running system tests should be rare so shouldn't be a big issue.
+*Note the current FCM interface is designed to support multiple node clusters, though Figg doesn't yet support clustering so is only used for a single node cluster at the moment.*

 ## Usage
-FCM exposes an HTTP API to manage Figg clusters.
+FCM exposes a REST API to manage Figg clusters.
 Theres also a [Go SDK](./sdk).

 ### Cluster
-A cluster manages a set of nodes.

 Create a cluster using:
 ```
 POST /clusters